nibags/apparmor-profiles/README.md

-These are designed to work on KDE Plasma 5, so these have not been tested in other desktop environments.
+These are designed to work on KDE Plasma 5, so most profiles have not been tested in other desktop environments.

-The profiles have been tested in Ubuntu 16.04 & KDE Plasma 5.9.
+All profiles have been tested on Ubuntu 16.04 & KDE Plasma 5.9.
+The VLC and Telegram profiles were also tested in GNOME 3.

-If you use Ubuntu, please install the packages `apparmor-profiles` & `apparmor-profiles-extra`.
+If you use Ubuntu, please install the packages `apparmor-utils` & `apparmor-profiles`.

 ## Important: